TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 Each entry should be relatively short, but important topics may expand out into their own posts.
 We'll see.

+## February 8, 2016

+### What did you learn yesterday?

+I've really got to start leaving myself notes or something on Fridays.
+I learned that it's good to discuss things with the team when requirements don't seem clear.
+If something isn't clear to me, then it likely isn't clear to others as well.
+I also learned that while Stripe Checkout is a nice drop-in solution, its limitations are quickly recognized when trying to build any custom functionality around it.

+### What are you going to do today?

+I'll be working on putting together a custom checkout form that integrates Stripe.
+The checkout process is working at the moment, but not exactly the way I need it to.
+Depending on how long that takes, I may also add in some miscellaneous features that are still missing from the site like Admins creating more Admins, and the ability to see a list of orders on the site.

+### What do you expect to learn?

+I expect to learn how to add Stripe fields to a form and handle responses from their API.
+I'll likely have to add a check to make sure the credit card charge goes through before submitting an order.
+I think this is another thing that will take some time to set up initially, but once I know how, should be much faster in the future.

 ## February 5, 2016

 ### What did you learn yesterday?